-It provides a complete picture of the business in a specific time frame (especially when compared to the cash flow and profit and loss forecasts) allowing you to visualise the businesses full value.
+It provides a complete picture of the business in a specific time frame (especially when compared to the cash flow and profit and loss forecasts) allowing you to visualise the business’s full value.

 Understanding the value of your business is incredibly powerful for making decisions and forecasting the balance sheet gives further signals to investors as to whether they should invest.

-The balance sheet can often be a confusing report to look at, especially for beginners.
-One of the major issues comes from the structure and understand what each of the report lines means.
+The Balance Sheet can often be a confusing report to look at, especially for beginners.
+One of the major issues comes from the structure and understanding of what each of the report lines means.

-This is why in our balance sheet template we’ve structure the report out in an easy to understand way with added descriptions to each line.
+This is why in our Balance Sheet Template we’ve structured the report out in an easy to understand way with added descriptions to each line.

-If you haven’t already, pop your email in the box at the top of this article to get your free template.
+If you haven’t already, pop your email in the box at the top of this article to get your free Balance Sheet Template For Google Sheets and Excel template.